-Lithgow High School is pleased to inform parents and students of their extensive-book library.
 The e-book library is free of charge for our students and is accessible 24/7.
 The e-library currently houses over 1700 books, which students can download and read off-line.
 All students attending Lithgow High School are shown this resource and provided their login details by the Teacher-Librarian.

 The library operates on a photo ID card system.
 Year 7 students are issued their Library Card in Term 2; however, they may borrow resources from Day 1, Term 1.
-Once cards are issued, students need to always carry these with them so that resources, textbooks, laptops, iPads and games may be borrowed.
-Students are issued with new cards in Years 7, 9 and 11.
-New students arriving after photo day will have their photo taken by library staff and a card issued.
+Once cards are issued, students need to always carry these with them so that resources, textbooks, laptops, and games may be borrowed.

 Students are encouraged to provide suggestions of books they would like to see in the library.
-There is a suggestion sheet located on the library circulation desk.
-Students can borrow up to: